-Budgeted cost: £59 986
+Budgeted cost: £67 605

-ELSA £95 x 39 = £3705, Family Link Workers £46 081 (combined), Passion 4 Learning £2800, breakfast costs £5000, Claire Brierley £2400
+ELSA £95 x 39 = £3705, Family Link Workers £49100 (combined), Passion 4 Learning £2800, breakfast costs £5000, Trips budget: £7000

 Activity Evidence that supports this approach Challenge number(s) addressed ELSA EEF (+4) Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self- management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family and community.
 These include specialised programmes which are targeted at pupils with particular social or emotional needs.
-EEF Social and Emotional Learning 6, 8, 9, 10 Counsellor and psychotherapist Claire Brierley £2400 EEF (+4) Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self- management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family and community.
-These include specialised programmes which are targeted at pupils with particular social or emotional needs.
-EEF Social and Emotional Learning 6, 8, 9, 10 Individual targets set for each identified pupil Analysis of punctuality and attendance Pupils' attainment can only be improved if they are attending school.
+3, 5, 6, 7 EEF Social and Emotional Learning Attendance Support Individual targets set for each identified pupil High aspirations for pupils in receipt of pupil premium that their attendance will be at the national Pupils' attainment can only be improved if they are attending school.
 NFER briefing for school leaders identifies addressing attendance as a key step.
 As many as 1.8 million school age children in the UK are at risk of hunger in the morning.
 A hungry pupil cannot concentrate.
-5, 6, 7
+2 average Analysis of punctuality and attendance Meet with parents and EWO of families identified with a focus on those who are pp Class teachers to be made aware of children whose Sutton Trust Persistent absence is an immediate issue facing schools across the country.
+According to the most recent data, almost one in four pupils missed more than 10 per cent of sessions in the autumn term of 2021, and 1.4 per cent of pupils missed at least 50 per cent of sessions.
+We know these pupils are attendance drops below 96% and then 90% disproportionately more like to come from socio-economically disadvantaged backgrounds.
+So tackling persistent